Efficient algorithms for implementing incremental proximal-point methods: A convex onto linear composition

 The following simple result paves the way towards maximizing $q$. \begin{proposition} The function $q$ defined in Equation \eqref{eq:logistic_dual} has a unique maximizer inside the open interval $(0, 1)$. \end{proposition} \begin{proof} Note that $\dom(q) = [0, 1]$, thus maximizing $q$ is done over a compact interval.
 Its continuity with the Weirstrass theorem ensures that it has a maximizer in $[0, 1]$, and its strict concavity ensures that the maximizer is unique.
 The derivative $q'(s) = -\alpha s + \beta - \ln(s) + \ln(1+s)$ is continuous, decreasing, and satisfies:

 Hence, there must be a unique point in the open interval $(0, 1)$ where $q'(s) = 0$.
-Since $q$ is concave, that point must be the maximizer. \end{proof} Proposition \ref{eq:prox_op_cvx_lin} implies that we can maximize $q$ by employing the well-known \emph{bisection method} to its derivative.
-Its initial interval $[l, u]$ can be found by: \begin{itemize} \item $l = 2^{-k}$ for the smallest positive integer $k$ such that $q'(2^{-k}) > 0$. \item $u = 1 - 2^{-k}$ for the smallest positive integer $k$ such that $q'(1 - 2^{-k}) < 0$. \end{itemize} The resulting \texttt{Logistic} class is listed below: \begin{pycode} class Logistic: def solve_dual(self, alpha, beta, tol = 1e-16): def qprime(s): return -alpha * s + beta + math.log(1-s) - math.log(s)
+Since $q$ is concave, that point must be the maximizer.

+$\square$ \end{proof} Proposition \ref{eq:prox_op_cvx_lin} implies that we can maximize $q$ by employing any root finding algorithm to find a zero of its derivative.
+Its initial interval $[l, u]$ can be found by: \begin{itemize} \item $l = 2^{-k}$ for the smallest positive integer $k$ such that $q'(2^{-k}) > 0$. \item $u = 1 - 2^{-k}$ for the smallest positive integer $k$ such that $q'(1 - 2^{-k}) < 0$. \end{itemize} For our reference implementation, we chose to rely on Brent's method \cite[Chapter~5]{brent2013algorithms} readily available in the \texttt{scipy} package.
+The method finds a $\varepsilon$-approximate root in $O(\ln(\tfrac{1}{\varepsilon}))$ iterations in the worst case, but is typically significantly faster than naive bisection.
+The resulting \texttt{Logistic} class is listed below: \begin{pycode} from scipy.optimize import brentq